 - The majority of companies measure the success of their diversity and inclusion efforts with metrics such as employee productivity and turnover.

-If you’re able to implement at least a few of the best diversity hiring practices and strategies outlined here, you’ll be giving yourself one of today’s biggest competitive advantages.
+In conclusion, If you’re able to implement at least a few of the strategies outlined above, you’ll be giving yourself one of today’s biggest competitive advantages.